-Tocilizumab (ACTEMRA), produced by Hoffmann - La Roche AG, or Roche, and Chugai Pharmaceutical Co., Ltd., is an IL-6 inhibitor that is approved by the FDA for the treatment of GCA on top of a concomitant corticosteroid taper.
-There are also four other programs in clinical development that modulate GM-CSF signaling from GlaxoSmithKline plc, or GSK, Izana Bioscience Ltd., Morphotek, Inc. and Humanigen, Inc. In addition, Eli Lilly and AbbVie are conducting clinical trials for oral janus kinase inhibitors, and Sanofi S.A. and Regeneron intend to initiate a Phase 3 clinical trial with their anti-IL-6 program in 2018.
+Tocilizumab (ACTEMRA), produced by Hoffmann-La Roche AG, or Roche, and Chugai Pharmaceutical Co., Ltd., is an IL-6 inhibitor that is approved by the FDA for the treatment of GCA on top of a concomitant corticosteroid taper.
+There are also five other programs in clinical development that modulate GM-CSF signaling from GlaxoSmithKline plc, or GSK, Izana Bioscience Ltd., Morphotek, Inc., Janssen and Humanigen, Inc. In addition, Eli Lilly and AbbVie are conducting clinical trials for oral janus kinase inhibitors.
+Furthermore, Sanofi S.A. and Regeneron intend to initiate a Phase 3 clinical trial with their anti-IL-6 program in 2018, Novartis International AG, plans to start a trial with secukinumab (Cosentyx) and Janssen's ustekinumab (STELARA) is being trialed in two small studies for GCA.